 (1) Summary of Operations and Significant Accounting Policies

 (a) Summary of Operations

 LivePerson, Inc. (the "Company" or "LivePerson") was incorporated in the State of Delaware in 1995.
 The Company commenced operations in 1996.
-LivePerson helps to maximize the business impact of the online channel as a provider of hosted software that enables customers to proactively assist their online visitors.
-The Company's proprietary tools and methodology have been proven to increase sales, customer satisfaction and loyalty while reducing customer service costs.
+LivePerson provides online engagement solutions that facilitate real-time assistance and trusted expert advice.